mheese/journalbeat/README.md

 # **Deprecation warning**

 Journalbeat is no longer maintained and developed.
-It has been superseded by the official Elastic [Journalbeat](https://www.elastic.co/guide/en/beats/journalbeat/current/journalbeat-overview.html).
+It has been superseded by the official Elastic [Filebeat Journald input](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-input-journald.html).
 Please consult the official Elastic docs for further details.

 # Journalbeat